 - Driver Certification Information

 - Individuals wishing to become authorized to operate University owned, rented or leased vehicles must be 18 years of age, possess a valid driver's license, have a minimum number or no violations, and have successfully completed a Driver Alert on-line defensive driving module.
 Approved Driver form

-- Applicant must initiate contact with Campus Security to schedule access to the short Driver Alert courses.
+- Applicant must initiate contact with Office of Public Safety to schedule access to the short Driver Alert courses.
 Provided a BMV check of the applicant's traffic violation record conforms to policy, after confirmation of a passing score the applicant's name will be added to the authorized driver list.
 NOTE: applicants with out of state driver's licenses must provide ONU with the most recent three (3) years driving record status.
 This can usually be obtained through the appropriate state's Bureau of Motor Vehicles website.

-- A driver may be disqualified from the list and privileges revoked at any time due to increased traffic violations or at the Vice President for Financial Affairs or Security Chief's discretion.
+- A driver may be disqualified from the list and privileges revoked at any time due to increased traffic violations or at the Vice President for Financial Affairs or Director of Public Safety's discretion.